0xJonas/skylite/docs/variables_and_types.md

 # Variables and Types

-Throughout the engine, there are many places where variables are defined in asset files and then used from Rust code, for example as parameters for [actors](actor_assets.md#parameters-declaring-parameters) and [scenes](scene_assets.md#parameters).
+Throughout the engine, there are many places where variables are defined in asset files and then used from Rust code, for example as parameters and properties for [nodes](node_assets.md).
 All variables are made up of an identifier and a type, which both have different representations in different contexts.

 Variables are declared using the following syntax: